Skip to main content

 stickyProviderbooleanfalseWhen true, avoid failover to preserve cache consistency (see stickyProvider)

-If cut_after_message_index is omitted, NanoGPT selects a cache boundary automatically.
-Set it explicitly for full control.
+If cutAfterMessageIndex is omitted, NanoGPT selects cache boundaries automatically.

 Attach cache_control directly to content blocks you want cached: